chrisanderton/docker-vaultwarden-tailscale/README.md

 Bolted on the side of caddy, running in usermode with no elevated privileges.

 ## Other considerations

-1. I made some custom images and scripts for cron, dnsmasq, ddns and backups.
+1. I made some custom images and scripts for cron, dnsmasq and backups.
 Others do exist and I played with some of them, but couldn't get them to work how I wanted.
 If people have a better, simpler alternative, let me know.

 2. I'm not hugely comfortable having Caddy and Tailscale glued together.
 It feels like there is some risk in having Tailscale (which is a path to my home network) accessible from Caddy which is exposed externally.
 Mitigation is that I have ingress quite tightly controlled but I couldn't find a better way.